raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 > Get iterators for all the iterables, then repeat the following: Get all the values for all the iterators.
 If any iterator is done, we're done.
 If not, yield the result of applying the function to the values, and repeat.

-This is exactly what generators were designed to do: To execute code while yielding values as we go.
-We can rewrite our other generators in iterative style:
+This is exactly what generator functions were designed to do: To execute code while yielding values as we go.
+We can rewrite our other generator functions in iterative style:

 ```javascript
 function * filterWith (fn, iterable) {